“I nurtured three generations of the best computer talent in the UK (Elliotts, Computer Technology, inMOS)”

 Donald Davies of NPL who believed in Iann and supported his progress at Elliotts and Computer Technology

-Arnaud de Vitry, who backed Computer Technology and advised Iann to use the top solicitors (Slaughter and May), the top accountants (Peat, Marwick, Mitchell) and to buy an IBM golf ball
+Arnaud de Vitry, who backed Computer Technology and advised Iann to use the top solicitors (Slaughter and May), the top accountants (Peat, Marwick, Mitchell) and to buy an IBM golf ball typewriter for image.

 Sir Leslie Murphy of the NEB who, after an hour’s presentation, told Iann he would back inMOS, if he could produce a credible business plan.